 However, this degeneracy is disentangled for sinusoids with smaller periods where the posterior samples display uncorrelated marginal posterior distributions between sky-averaged 21-cm signal and sinusoidal parameters.
 Hence, for these low period sinusoids, one achieves successful sky-averaged 21-cm signal recovery and separation of the two model components with the true model having the highest Bayesian evidence.

-\section{Conclusion}
+\section{CONCLUSION}

-Re-examination of the EDGES data analysis has shown that there is an unmodelled systematic structure present inside the data when using various data analysis techniques such as MSFs or changing the number of polynomial functions.
-These unmodelled structures are possibly evidence that the reported best-fitting shape of the EDGES collaboration is not of astrophysical origin but due to instrumental effects such as calibration errors.
+Re-examination of the EDGES data analysis has shown that there can be an unmodelled systematic structure present inside the data when using various data analysis techniques such as MSFs or changing the number of polynomial functions.
+These unmodelled structures are possibly evidence that the reported best-fitting shape of the EDGES collaboration is not purely of astrophysical origin but biased due to instrumental effects of unknown magnitude such as calibration errors.
 We investigate the influence of these unmodelled systematic structures on the sky-averaged 21-cm signal parameter estimation through the Bayesian inference framework by using a nested sampling-based algorithm \texttt{PolyChord}.

 We used a physically motivated forward model to generate datasets $D$ representing the antenna temperature.
 Each dataset has an identical foreground contribution, radiometric noise and a Gaussian sky-averaged 21-cm absorption signal.
 After generating these datasets, we added varying sinusoidal structures where we parameterised the amplitude $A_{\mathrm{sys}}$, the period $P_{\mathrm{sys}}$, the phase $\phi_{\mathrm{sys}}$ and the damping coefficient $\alpha_{\mathrm{sys}}$ of the sinusoid.